 (Exceptions to the policy will be reviewed based on an appeals process under the umbrella of professional judgment.
 Students with legitimate appeals may be given exceptions on a case-by-case basis.)

-Snow College has the following Associates Degree Programs:
+Snow College has the following Associate degree Programs:

 A student at Snow College wishing to obtain an additional Associate of Science Degree is limited to the above listed degrees.
 Once a student has a degree at Snow College it would be in their best interest to look at a major change as opposed to a degree change.
 There are not significant changes in a degree other than the core coursework, for a change in a degree we would recommend adding courses to the degree already earned and would review that request on a case-by-case basis.